 Don’t rely on a seller who isn’t interesting in proving anything about their dog.
 Remember that the stakes are high because you want to provide comfort and good life quality for the puppy and ensure your wallet doesn’t empty itself for the wrong reasons.

-The bottom line: Every day Pomeranian rescue see lots of Poms being brought in due to poor temperament or lacking breed type due to poor breeding.
+Every day Pomeranian rescue see lots of Pom dogs being brought in due to poor temperament or lacking breed type due to poor breeding.
 Many of these dogs will need extensive care by vets and some will need surgical procedures that cost a lot of money.

 It’s not all snobbish, or elitist, or assuming some dogs are better than others.
 It’s all about acquiring a puppy that matches everything you have been told.
 It’s helping more puppies get the best care and start in life by being loved and giving love in return.

-Copyright Pomeranian.org.
+Copyright Pomeranian.Org.
 All Rights Reserved.